SNOMED-Documents/snomed-editorial-guide/pharmaceutical-dose-form.md

 284009009 |Route of administration value (qualifier value)|

   * The set of values for route of administration.
-For medicinal products, these values are associated with the action of administration.
+For medicinal products these values are associated with the action of administration.

 ## Multiple**** intended sites and administration methods